learn-academy-2021-delta/week-2-assessment-JBrady/interview-questions.md

   Your answer: The .map() method takes in 3 parameters.
 Only one is required.
 The first parameter is value.
 I can't remember the second and third.

   Researched answer: The map method take 3 parameters which are (value, index, array).
-From what I understand, value is the only required parameter, and hold the value of the current element.
-Index is an optiobal parameter and is suppossed to hold the index of the current element.
+From what I understand, value is the only required parameter, and holds the value of the current element.
+Index is an optional parameter and is suppossed to hold the index of the current element.
 Array is also optional, and is used to hold the array.
 Some sites have the syntax as the following...

   array.map(function(currentValue, index, arr), thisValue)

-  They list thisValue as another optional parameter thats used to hold teh value thats passed into the function. .map() is a non-mutating method, otherwise known as a getter method, also known as an accessor method.
+  They list thisValue as another optional parameter thats used to hold the value that's passed into the function. .map() is a non-mutating method, otherwise known as a getter method, also known as an accessor method.